UNLV-CS472-672/2024-F-GROUP1-Tabby/server/README.md

 - `titles`: A list of titles, separated by `|---|`.
 - `authors`: A list, with each element being an author or multiple authors separated by commas; each element is separated by `|---|`
+- `weights`: A list of numbers corresponding to how heavily weighed is each book, separated by `|---|`.
+Each number is from 0 to 1.

-These two lists are parallel arrays, so the first title corresponds with the first author(s), the second title corresponds with the second author(s), and so on.
+All lists are parallel arrays, so the first title corresponds with the first author(s) and first weight, the second title corresponds with the second author(s) and second weight, and so on.

 None of the elements can be blank.